nowacki-hugo/EXO/README.md

 # EXO
-Code used to derive an exoplanet's density from different sets of observations
+Code used to derive an exoplanet's physical parameters (mass, radius, density) from different sets of observations (interferometry, velocimetry and transits)